Where to Find Help With Improving Mood?

 Improving mood through cannabis therapy is best achieved through careful comparison of cannabinoid concentrations and terpene levels

 It seems obvious to people who consume cannabis — it’s a great mood elevator.
 But, what is the science behind that?
 The consumption of cannabis as a therapeutic tool is increasing thanks to growing legalization and research and one of the main reasons people are turning to cannabis is for its reported help with improving mood.

 Cannabis contains a multitude of active components and many of these have demonstrated an ability to positively affect mood.
 Every cannabis plant is different and so different ratios of these compounds exist in different chemovars.

 It’s therefore not surprising that THC has gained attention for its effects on mood and cognitive function.
-In fact, one mouse study even showed that THC was able to induce significant antidepressant-like actions and another found that low doses of THC can have a stress-relieving effect.
+In fact, one mouse study published in Pharmacology, Biochemistry, and Behavior (2010) even showed that THC was able to induce significant antidepressant-like actions and another found that low doses of THC can have a stress-relieving effect.